ansible/ansible-documentation/docs/docsite/rst/playbook_guide/complex_data_manipulation.rst

 Manipulating data
 #################

-In many cases, you need to do some complex operation with your variables, while Ansible is not recommended as a data processing/manipulation tool, you can use the existing Jinja2 templating in conjunction with the many added Ansible filters, lookups and tests to do some very complex transformations.
+In many cases, you will need to perform complex operations with your variables.
+While Ansible is not recommended as a data processing/manipulation tool, you can use the existing Jinja2 templating in conjunction with the many added Ansible filters, lookups and tests to perform some very complex transformations.

 Let's start with a quick definition of each type of plugin:
   - lookups: Mainly used to query 'external data', in Ansible these were the primary part of loops using the ``with_<lookup>`` construct, but they can be used independently to return data for processing.
 They normally return a list due to their primary function in loops as mentioned previously.
 Used with the ``lookup`` or ``query`` Jinja2 operators.